lawrennd/old_talks/slides/2017-07-17-what-is-machine-learning.md

 # Longer Term

 * One open question is how to drive non-visual interfaces through equivalents to A/B testing.

-Speech interfaces, such as those used in intelligent agents, are less amenable to A/B testing when determining the quality of the interface.
-Improving interaction with them is therefore less exact science than the visual interface.
-Data efficient reinforcement learning methods are likely to be key to improving these agent's ability to interact with the user and understand intent.
-However, they are not yet mature enough to be deployed in this application.
+* Speech interfaces, such as those used in intelligent agents, are less amenable to A/B testing when determining the quality of the interface.

+* Improving interaction with them is therefore less exact science than the visual interface.

+# Data Efficiency

+* Data efficient reinforcement learning methods are likely to be key to improving these agent's ability to interact.

+* However, they are not yet mature enough to be deployed yet.

 # Game Play

+* Reinforcement learning methods have been deployed with high profile success is game play.

+* Reward is delayed to the end of the game, victory or defeat.

+* Can acquire lots of data through simulation.

-* An area where reinforcement learning methods have been deployed with high profile success is game play.
-In game play the reward is delayed to the end of the game, and it comes in the form of victory or defeat.
-A significant advantage of game play as an application area is that, through simulation of the game, it is possible to generate as much data as is required to solve the problem.
-For this reason, many of the recent advances in reinforcement learning have occurred with methods that are not data efficient.
+* Many of the recent advances in reinforcement learning have occurred with methods that are not data efficient.

+# DeepMind

 * The company DeepMind is set up around reinforcement learning as an approach to general intelligence.

-All their most well known achievements are centered around artificial intelligence in game play.
-In reinforcement learning a decision made at any given time have a downstream affect on the result.
-Whether the effect if beneficial or not is unknown until a future moment.
+* Best known achievements are centered around artificial intelligence in game play.

-* We can think of reinforcement learning as providing a label, but the label is associated with a series of data involving a number of decisions taken.
-Each decision was taken given the understanding of game play at any given moment.
-Understanding which of these decisions was important in victory or defeat is a hard problem.

-* In machine learning the process of understanding which decisions were beneficial and which were detrimental is known as the credit allocation problem.
-You wish to reward decisions that led to success to encourage them, but punish decisions that lead to failure.
+* For example, Atari game play and AlphaGo.

 # Deep Q Learning

-Broadly speaking, DeepMind uses an approach to Machine Learning where there are two mathematical functions at work.
-One determines the action to be taken at any given moment, the other estimates the quality of the board position at any given time.
-These are respectively known as the *policy network* and the *value network*.[^qlearning] DeepMind made use of convolutional neural networks for both these models.
+* DeepMind uses an approach to Machine Learning where there are two mathematical functions at work.

+* The *policy function* determines the action to be taken at any given moment,

+* The *value function* estimates the quality of a board position at any given time.

+* In AlphaGo make use of convolutional neural networks for both these models.

 # AlphaGo

-* The ancient Chinese game of Go was considered a challenge for artificial intelligence for two reasons.
-Firstly, the game tree has a very high branching factor.
-The game tree is a discrete representation of the game.
-Every node in the game tree is associated with a board position.
-You can move through the game tree by making legal a move on the board to change the position.
+* Go was considered a challenge for artificial intelligence for two reasons.

+1. Game tree has a very high `branching factor'.

     In Go, there are so many legal moves that the game tree increases exponentially.
-This challenge in Go was addressed by using stochastic game tree search.
-Rather than exploring the game tree exhaustively they explored it randomly.

-* Secondly, evaluating the quality of any given board position was deemed to be very hard.[^chess] The value function determines for each player whether they are winning or loosing.
-Skilled Go players can assess a board position, but they do it by instinct, by intuition.
-Just as early AI researchers struggled to give rules for detecting cancer, it is challenging to give rules to assess a Go board.
-The machine learning approach that AlphaGo took is to train a value function network to make this assessment.

-[^chess]: The situation in chess is much easier, firstly the number of possible moves at any time is about an order of magnitude lower, meaning the game tree doesn't grow as quickly.
-Secondly, in chess, there are well defined value functions.
-For example a  value function could be based on adding together the points that are associated with each piece.

-# Reinforcement Learning and Classical Control

-* The approach that DeepMind took to conquering Go is a *model free* approach known as *Q-learning*.[^qlearning] The model free approach refers to the fact that they don't directly include a model of how the world evolves in the reinforcement learning algorithm.
-They make extensive use of the game tree, but they don't model how it evolves.
-They do model the expected reward of each position in the game tree (the value function) but that is not the same as modeling how the game will proceed.

-[^qlearning]: The approach was described early on in the history of machine learning by Chris Watkins, during his PhD thesis in the 1980s.
-It is known as Q-learning.
-It's recent success in the games domain is driven by the use of deep learning for the policy and value functions as well as the use of fast compute to generate and process very large quantities of data.
-In its standard form it is not seen as a very data-efficient approach.
+2. Evaluating the quality of any given board position was deemed to be very hard.[^chess].

+* AlphaGo played more than 30,000,000 games to learn value and policy.

 # Model Based Approach

-* An alternative approach to reinforcement learning is to use a prediction function to suggest how the world will evolve in response to your actions.
-To predict how the game tree will evolve.
-You can then use this prediction to indirectly infer the expected reward associated with any action.
-This is known as *model based* reinforcement learning.
+* An alternative approach to reinforcement learning is to use a prediction function.

-* This model based approach is also closer to a control system.
-A classical control system is one where you give the system a set point.
-For example, a thermostat in the house.
-You set the temperature and the boiler switches off when it reaches it.
-Optimal control is about getting the house to the right temperature as quickly as possible.
-Classical control is widely used in robotic control and flight control.

-* One interesting crossover between classical control and machine learning arises because classical optimal control can be seen as a form of model based reinforcement learning.
-One where the reward is recovered when the set point is reached.
-In control engineering the prediction function is known as the *transfer function*.
-The process of fitting the transfer function in control is known as *system identification*.

-* There is some exciting work emerging at the interface between the areas of control and reinforcement learning.
-Results at this interface could be very important for improving the quality of robotic and drone control.
+* This is similar to *classical control* and field of *system identification*.

+* Known as *model based* reinforcement learning.

 # Optimization Methods